-Food may not be eaten in class.
+Food may not be eaten in class unless as directed by a staff member (eg. rainy days).
 Bottled water is allowed in classrooms.
 Microwaves may be available (during Term 2 & 3) at school for heating food.
 While it is not compulsory, we ask that no nut products are used in food that comes to school if at all possible.
 There are multiple pupils with significant nut allergies at ACS.
-Families choosing to use alternative products helps to keep these pupils safe.
+Families choosing to use alternative products help to keep these pupils safe.